ArcanaFramework/frametree/docs/source/contributing.rst

-In addition to the base :class:`.Store` class, which lays out the interface to be implemented by all backend implementations, two partial implementations, :class:`.LocalStore` :class:`.RemoteStore` are provided as starting points for alternative backend implementations.
+In addition to the base :class:`.Store` class, which lays out the interface to be implemented by all backend implementations, two partial implementations, :class:`.LocalStore` and :class:`.RemoteStore` are provided as starting points for alternative backend implementations.
-These partial implementations have more specific abstract methods to implement
+These partial implementations have slightly more specific abstract methods to implement and handle some of the common functionality of local and remote stores.

 Local stores